alphagov/emergency-alerts-govuk/README.md

 1. create a [python virtual environment](https://docs.python.org/3/tutorial/venv.html#creating-virtual-environments)
 2. run `make bootstrap`

-For any further updates to dependencies, use the commands for each language:
+To install new versions of dependencies later on, use the commands for each language:
 - `npm install` for NodeJS
 - `pip install -r requirements_for_test.txt` for Python